circuitdiagram/circuit-shaders/README.md

 Python 3.11.8
 ```

-To set up the virtual environment and build the common shader dependencies, run `./setup.sh`.
+To set up the virtual environment and build the common shader dependencies, run `source ./setup.sh`.
 If your
 default Python version is older than 3.11, you will need to adjust the commands from this setup file
 and run them manually.
 For example, `python3.11 -m venv .venv` instead of `python3`.